 Dreamed 1994/1/10 by Chris Wayan

-I'm reading Moby Dick.
-Come to a key chapter: Ahab and his mate have formed a Harpoon Society, harpooners who live by the creed of Ahab's famous speech "all visible things are as pasteboard masks...
+I dream I'm back in school.
+I'm forced to reread Moby-Dick.
+I come to a key chapter: Ahab and his mate have formed a Harpoon Society, harpooners who live by the creed of Ahab's famous speech "All visible things are as pasteboard masks...
 Pierce, pierce through the veil!"

 And a lot of men.